-Immediately after the abstract a maximum of 6 keywords should be provided to be used for indexing purposes.
+A maximum of 6 keywords should be provided immediately after the abstract to be used for indexing purposes.
 General and plural terms and multiple concepts should be avoided.
 Abbreviations should be used sparingly; only abbreviations firmly established in the field should be used.

 Abbreviations should be defined at their first mention in the text, and should be used consistently throughout the abstract.

 Ensure that each illustration has a caption comprising a brief title and a description of the illustration.
 For pictures or images, accepted formats are jpg, gif, png, and pdf.
 Picture files should be saved to the smallest file size of acceptable visual quality.